Gwillyn/Python-Writing-Tips/README.md

 # Python-Writing-Tips
 A repository to document knowledge for Python.
+# Python
+Python is a high level, interpreted, OOP language.
 # Variables
 Variable names cannot start with a number and they can only contain alpha numeric characters or underscores.
 You can't use reserved keywords for variable names.
 In Python, snake_case is prefered.
 # Indexing